LinusHe/GPU-Monitor/readme.md

 5. Test the script by double-clicking the `start.bat` file.
 To stop, use the `stop.bat` file.

-6. If everything works correctly, you can add `start.bat` to your Windows startup folder, to start the script automatically at startup (only for the current user):
+6. If you want the script to start automatically at system startup:
+   - Edit the `autostartMonitoring.bat` file and adjust the path to your `monitor.py` file.
-   - Press `Win + R`, type `shell:startup`, and press Enter
+   - Press `Win + R`, type `shell:startup`, and press Enter.
-   - Create a shortcut to `start.bat` in this folder
+   - Copy the edited `autostartMonitoring.bat` file to this startup folder.

+   Note: Autostart may not work reliably on all systems.
+For the most consistent results, it's recommended to manually start the script after system boot.

 ## Configuration